The Vatican is reportedly weighing Cardinal Patriarch Bèchara Raï’s proposal

-Join ITV’s “Friends of Lebanon” and donate to our efforts to help the struggling people of Lebanon — a country where Jesus Christ Himself once walked, when He travelled to its southern parts near Tyre and, Scripture tells us, cured a possessed Canaanite child.
+Join ITV’s “Friends of Lebanon” and donate to our efforts to help the struggling people of Lebanon — a country where Jesus Christ Himself once walked, when He traveled to its southern parts near Tyre and, Scripture tells us, cured a possessed Canaanite child.

-Jesus said of His followers,“By this all men will know that you are My disciples: that you love one another.”
+Jesus said of His followers, “By this all men will know that you are My disciples: that you love one another.”
 Please consider making a donation to this effort.

 Pope urges faithful to rediscover Dante’s Divine Comedy

 Teenagers, he said, feel a “surprising resonance” with the masterpiece

 Pope Francis said October 10 that the 700th anniversary of the death of Dante Alighieri should inspire people to rediscover the Italian poet’s Divine Comedy.

 The Pope made the remark in an address to a delegation from the Italian Archdiocese of Ravenna-Cervia, in which he announced that he was preparing “a more extensive reflection” on the leading poet of the late Middle Ages to be released next year.

 Dante died in exile in Ravenna, northern Italy, in 1321, after completing the Divine Comedy, a long poem which describes the poet’s journey through hell, purgatory, and heaven.